The Hanged One Tarot Card Meaning

 The Hanged One Imagery and Symbolism

 The Hanged One mirrors the Hermit in many ways.
-The Hermit is chosen solitude, the Hanged One is solitude that's been forced upon you.
-Being stuck, not able to move.
-Usually because there's a lesson you need to learn.
-The figure's got a halo around the head, there's a lesson available, a new perspective they need to see.
-They're upside down.
+The Hermit is chosen solitude.
+The Hanged One is solitude forced upon you.
+You're stuck.
+You can't move.
+Usually because there's a lesson you need to learn, a new perspective you need to see.
+You're upside down.
 When it comes out upright, it's usually a sign that you've learnt the lesson, you've got the new perspective, but for some reason you're still not moving forward.
 Why is that?
-In readings people are often frustrated because they're stuck in limbo and they want things to move.
-This card says you can't force this one.
-The wisdom comes from letting yourself hang in the uncomfortable in-between.
-Book a tarot reading when you're stuck and don't know whether to push or surrender.

 The Hanged One Tarot Card Meaning Upright